Exercise Induced Headache (EIH): What You Need to Know

 Recognizing an Exercise Induced Headache

 According to “Super Slow, the Ultimate Exercise Protocol” by Ken Hutchins, “The hallmark of EIH is its sudden onset.
-As many victims have described, it begins as a dull, low-intensity head pain.
+As many clients have described, it begins as a dull, low-intensity head pain.
 This pain appears to arise from the back of the head during an exercise.
 The subject continue the exercise with the mistaken belief that ‘I can work through this pain.
 It is a minor aggravation that I can ignore.’
 Within moments, probably during the next repetition, this pain rapidly intensifies and radiates over the top of the skull and into the orbit of one or both eyes.
 It is severely painful, and seems to cause squinting with the sensation of impending impaired vision.
 And as one subject alluded: ‘it feels as though an axe head pierced through the top of my skull’.
 Often, this pain does not subside, even with cessation of the exercise, although continuance of the exercise — or any exercise for that matter — worsens the accompanying throbbing.
 The condition usually debilitates the subject until the following day, although it sometimes continues for as long as two weeks.”

 Causes of an Exercise Induced Headache